 - Dipping the bread in the pot because it's so good you can't just stop eating it.

-What is Ragu?
+What is Ragù?

-The word Ragù comes from the french Ragout which usually indicates meat stewed for many hours in abundant sauce.
-In Italy it then became the classic sauce for pasta.
+The word Ragù comes from the French Ragout which usually indicates meat stewed for many hours in abundant sauce.
+In Italy, it then became the classic sauce for pasta.

-Ragu sauce is most commonly served with fresh pasta like Tagliatelle.
-Each region has it's own traditional uses: In Emilia Romagna they add Ragù inside Lasagne, in Tuscany we serve it with Tortelli Mugellani or with Pici, in Sicily Arancini are stuffed with Ragù and peas, and so on.
+Ragù sauce is most commonly served with fresh pasta like Tagliatelle.
+Each region has its own traditional uses: In Emilia Romagna, they add Ragù inside Lasagne, in Tuscany we serve it with Tortelli Mugellani or with Pici, in Sicily Arancini are stuffed with Ragù and peas, and so on.

 Substitutions

-If you don't have all the ingredients available, you can follow below guidelines for substitutions to still get a fantastic Ragù.
+If you don't have all the ingredients available, you can follow the below guidelines for substitutions to still get a fantastic Ragù.

 - Italian Sausages: The use of Italian sausages is totally optional.
-If you can find good sausages in your supermarket they will be a great addition to the sauce, but most of the times I cannot find them so I don't add any.
+If you can find good sausages in your supermarket they will be a great addition to the sauce, but most of the time I cannot find them so I don't add any.

 - Canned Tomatoes: I mention San Marzano tomatoes because they're the most common in Italy, but you can use any canned tomatoes you can find as long as they're good quality.
-You can either use whole peeled or buy the chopped or even blended tomatoes.
+You can either use whole peeled or buy chopped or even blended tomatoes.

 - Tomato Paste: This is also optional.
-It's great to make the sauce thicker and more tomatoe-y but if you cannot add it it's also fine.
+It's great to make the sauce thicker and more tomatoey but if you cannot add it it's also fine.

 - Red Wine: Sometimes I use red, sometimes I use white.
 Both are good so I would not skip the wine.
 The alcohol completely evaporates but it brings out the flavor of the ingredients.